weisbrja/beep_boop/README.md

 # Beep Boop

-This is a simple program in C for converting a message to beeps and boops (binary).
+This is a simple program in C for converting a message into beeps and boops.
+* Beep: 1 in binary
+* Boop: 0 in binary